ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 *Table 1: DEMs used for RTC processing.
 Note that the Copernicus 30 m DEM is the default, while the other four DEMs are only used if the legacy option is invoked.*

 When ordering On-Demand RTC products, you can choose to [include a copy of the DEM used for RTC processing](#dem "Jump to Optional Files - DEM section in document") in the RTC product package.
 This DEM copy is converted to 16-bit signed integer format, but is otherwise the same as the DEM used in the RTC process.
-Note that the height values will differ from the original source DEM in all cases, due to the geoid correction applied to prepare the DEM for use in RTC processing.
+Pixel values indicate the elevation in meters.
+Note that the elevation values will differ from the original source DEM in all cases, due to the geoid correction applied to prepare the DEM for use in RTC processing.

 ### Copernicus DEM